mobiledge/mobiledge.github.io/README.md

 #### Rules for Learning
-- Level 1: Listen/Read, Goal: Familiarity with 3 sub-topics
+- Level 1: Listen/Read
 - Level 2: Do/Practice
-- Level 3:
+- Level 3: Capture code-snippet/class/protocol-implementation for use in future
-- Target breadth-first.
-Attempt to get to Level 1 across all items in a vertical first.
+Note: For non-iOS topics, target breadth-first.
+Familiarity with 3 sub-topics could be a reasonable measure of level 1.

 #### Rules for Organization